Hacker-Anirudh/ramspeed/README.md

 - material_ui: Contains the Material app's UI code.
 - shared: Contains some shared logic and strings.

-This permits two version of the app to be built without causing any bloat, but still permitting some code reuse.
+This permits two versions of the app to be built without causing any bloat, but still permitting some code reuse.